I-TECH-UW/who_l3_smart_tools/who_l3_smart_tools/core/indicator_testing/Readme.md

 * Disaggregations: Gender, Age, Key Populations, TB status
 * Data Concepts: HIV test date, HIV test result, Date HIV test results returned, etc.
 ```

+## Encapsulated CQL Bundle Generation

+The generate_patient_bundles functionality has been refactored to support the creation of an encapsulated CQL test bundle.
+This bundle aggregates both the generated patient FHIR resources and the necessary CQL execution resources from the Implementation Guide (IG).
+The bundle includes:

+1. **Patient Resources:**
+   Generated from the phenotype XLSX, these bundles represent individual patient data.

+2. **Measure Resource:**
+   Retrieved using the IG root URL (e.g., `Measure-HIVIND20.json`).
+This resource defines the measure criteria.

+3. **Library Resources:**
+   - The primary Library resource referenced by the Measure.
+   - Dependent Libraries specified in the `depends-on` fields within the main Library (e.g., from `Library-HIVIndicatorElements.json`).

+4. **Terminology Resources:**
+   CodeSystems and ValueSets required for CQL evaluation, fetched by parsing the IG’s codings documentation (e.g., from `codings-valuesets.html`).
+These resources provide the necessary coding and valueset definitions for complete CQL execution.

+### Bundle Structure Details

+- **Bundle Type:**
+  A transaction Bundle containing all required resources.

+- **Bundle Entries:**
+  - One entry for the Measure resource.
+  - One entry for the main Library resource.
+  - One or more entries for each dependent library.
+  - Entries for each patient bundle (generated from phenotype data).
+  - Entries for required CodeSystem and ValueSet resources parsed from the IG.

+The resulting bundle (saved as `cql_bundle.json`) is self-contained and can be posted directly to a HAPI FHIR server with Clinical Reasoning capabilities.
+This facilitates testing using the `$evaluate-measure` operation and simulates a realistic CQL execution environment.

+For an in-depth explanation of HAPI FHIR’s clinical reasoning capabilities, please refer to the [HAPI FHIR Clinical Reasoning Overview](https://hapifhir.io/hapi-fhir/docs/clinical_reasoning/overview.html).

+### Implementation Overview in Tooling

+- **Consistency Checks:**
+  Validates that the phenotype DAK ID matches the mapping DAK ID before processing.

+- **Resource Retrieval:**
+  Retrieves Measure, Library, and dependent Library resources from the IG using specified URL patterns.
+  Uses caching to optimize IG resource requests.

+- **Dependency Parsing:**
+  Reads `relatedArtifact` sections in the main Library to identify dependent libraries.
+  Parses the IG’s `codings-valuesets.html` to locate and include all referenced CodeSystem and ValueSet resources.

+- **Bundle Assembly:**
+  Combines the patient bundles, measure, primary library, dependent libraries, and terminology resources into a single transaction Bundle saved as `cql_bundle.json`.

+This encapsulated CQL bundle is crucial for enabling automated evaluation via a HAPI FHIR server's clinical reasoning module, allowing full end-to-end testing of measure logic.

+---

 ## File Overview
 Below is a brief description of the main source files for reference: